15 Things You Didn't Know Leonardo da Vinci Influenced

-Leonardo da Vinci’s notebooks contain the earliest known examples of anamorphosis, a visual trick where an image looks distorted from the usual vantage point, but appears normal in another, such as in a mirror.
-This is the illusion that makes a flat image look three-dimensional, often seen in sidewalk art.
+Leonardo da Vinci's notebooks contain the earliest known examples of anamorphosis, a visual trick where an image looks distorted from the usual vantage point, but appears normal in another, such as in a mirror.
+This is the illusion that makes a flat image look three-dimensional, as often seen in sidewalk art.

 Leonardo's Vitruvian Man is one of the most recognizable drawings in the world.
 It's been used to illustrate the opening credits of television shows, parodied on t-shirts, and featured prominently in movies to represent mankind.